 SEND Information School and Hackney Offer

-Our Lady and St Joseph Catholic Primary School is a one form entry school with approximately 240 pupils, including our Nursery, which is situated in a quiet residential area but is close to vibrant Dalston.
-The school has close links with our parish church, the parish in general and with the wider community.
+Our Lady and St Joseph Catholic Primary School is a one form entry school with approximately 210 pupils situated in a quiet residential area but is close to vibrant Dalston.
+The school has close links with our parish church and with the wider community.
 Our school is ethnically, culturally and socially diverse, with pupils speaking in excess of 30 languages.

 The staff and governors of Our Lady and St Joseph Catholic Primary School believe that all children can achieve and that pupils should be enabled to make the most of their talents and abilities whether they have special needs and / or disabilities, or not.
 Staff and governors work hard to ensure that all pupils, including those who may be vulnerable in some way, those who have special or medical needs which can be met within a mainstream setting, those who have English as an additional language and those who have no identified additional needs are encouraged to strive towards their potential and to develop towards being happy, well adjusted and socially responsible individuals who have a good understanding of their own and other faiths.

 What Should I Do If I Have Concerns about My Child?

 In general, it is usually best to speak to your child’s class teacher about any concerns which you may have in the first instance.
 Often, those concerns can be easily addressed and a quick resolution found.
 Class teachers and their support staff know our pupils well and they should be able to answer most of your questions.
 If staff members are not quite sure about a particular issue they will take advice from the SENCo or other senior members of staff and then get back to you as soon as possible.